If you like the itinerary below please quote REF SOUTHEAST ASIA 289 when enquiring for further details.

 This morning transfer from your hotel in Hanoi to Halong City, the drive takes about 4 hours and you will stop off for a refreshment break en route.
 Upon arrival meet the crew of the traditional Junk boat at the dock and cruise to the famous islands of UNESCO Listed Halong Bay and on to Bai Tu Long Bay.
 Aside from the cave visit and swimming, there is a chance to explore this stunning area by sea kayak.
 Return back to the Junk for a scrumptious dinner and watch an incredible sunset over the bay.

 Wake up to the fresh air, gentle breeze and amazing views of the bay this morning.
 Cruise through Bai Tu Long and visit the floating fishing village of Vong Vieng - where you can learn about the daily life.
 Enjoy lunch onboard before returning to the main harbour and travelling back to Hanoi, arriving late afternoon.
-There is a chance to freshen up at a hotel before you transfer to the train station for the overnight journey on the Reunification Express railway line south to Hue.
-Accommodation aboard the train in four berth shared cabins, which are simple but comfortable.
+There is a chance to freshen up at a hotel before you transfer to the airport for your flight south to Hue, where you will be met and transferred to the hotel.

 This morning, continue south to the picturesque riverside town of Hoi An.
 The five hour drive takes you along the South China Sea coastline with breathtaking views particularly as the road winds its way up Hai Van Pass (“Pass of the Clouds”).
 Today, Hoi An is a quaint riverside town, renowned for its silk and popular with tourists for its eclectic architecture, tailors shops and numerous cafes.
 Some of the buildings in the narrow streets have remained unchanged for more than a century and much of the town is now heritage-listed.
 This afternoon enjoy a half day walking tour through the narrow winding streets of the Ancient Quarter visiting Chua Ong Pagoda, Assembly Hall, 200-year-old Tam Ky house and the Japanese Covered Bridge.